 Moreover, with respect to historic trends, climate projections and the areal extents of the provinces, the coverage of the existing hydrometeorological monitoring network is considered sparse.
 As summarized in Table 12, the average percentage change in climate extremes compared to historic extremes is quite significant.
-Therefore, the density of the network needs to be increased to better monitor the climatic variations and enhance climate preparedness of the vulnerable regions.
+Therefore, the density of the network needs to be increased to better monitor the climatic variations and enhance the climate preparedness of the vulnerable regions.

 Figure 31.
-Location of meteorological stations with respect to transmission lines and substations.
+Location of meteorological stations with respect to substations.

-As shown in Table 19, the largest distance identified between a substation and the nearest meteorological station is approximately 167.5 kilometers in Navoi.
+As shown in Table 18, the largest distance identified between a substation and the nearest meteorological station is approximately 80 kilometers in Fergana.
 Assessing climate risks as well as forecasting climate-induced disasters can become a challenge when the monitoring network is limited.
-Similarly, adaptation options for increasing the climate resilience of project infrastructure can only be effective when the climate risk assessment is data driven.
+Similarly, adaptation options for increasing the climate resilience of project infrastructure can only be effective when the climate risk assessment is data-driven.
 Through a larger number of hydrometeorological stations, more ground observations can enhance the reliability and accuracy of such analyses.